UoB-COMSM0110/2024-group-18/README.md

 “The two most important parts of a computing system are the users and their data, in that order.”
 Neville Holmes.
 (Alexander & Beus-Dukic, 2009, p.
 27).

-Requirements Engineering (RE) is a communication mechanism that ensures that client needs are prioritised during early-stage design of Software Design Life Cycle (SDLC) (Rasheed et al., 2021, pp. 1–2).
-RE holds particular significance in game development, where a postmortem analysis of software engineering conducted by Petrillo (2009, pp. 18–20), finds that 75% of game development case studies reported unrealistic or ambivalent scope and feature creep as the most common issues.
+Requirements Engineering (RE) is a communication mechanism that ensures that client needs are prioritised during early-stage design of the Software Design Life Cycle (SDLC) (Rasheed et al., 2021, pp. 1–2).
+RE holds particular significance in game development, where a postmortem analysis of software engineering conducted by Petrillo (2009, pp. 18–20), finds that 75% of game development case studies reported the most common issues are unrealistic or ambivalent scope and feature creep.

 <img src="Assets_For_ReadMe/RE-GameStudySignificance.png">
 <p><i>Figure 1.
 Petrillo's (2009) study mapping problems found in Game Development to its occurances</i></p>

-We later reflect on experiencing similar issues, where we found and experiences that an overcomplicated game, leading to time management inconsistency (Rasheed et al., 2021, p.
-6), and overall causing poor client satisfaction potentially creating a breach in contract (Davis, 1993, p.
+Later in this report, we will reflect on our experience of similar issues.
+Users perceived our initial approach as overly complicated, which led to time management inconsistency (Rasheed et al., 2021, p.
+6) and poor client satisfaction, potentially creating a breach of contract (Davis, 1993, p.
 15).
-Thus, we knew that the success of Oiram depended on high quality RE.
+Thus, we knew that the success of Oiram depended on high-quality RE.
 The following section discusses the models used to produce the RE analysis for our game, reflected upon the roadmap below:

 <img src="Assets_For_ReadMe/RERoadMapReq.png">
 <p><i>Figure 2.
 RE Roadmap for Section Three of Oiram Game Report</i></p>

 ### Identifying Stakeholders (Onion Model)

-### Identifying Top Level Needs (User Stories)
+### Identifying Top-Level Needs (User Stories)
 <p align="center">
   <img src="Assets_For_ReadMe/UserStory1.png" width="512" height="384">
   <br>